 ESC currently does not allow abstract submissions exclusively from Institutions in the Russian Federation and/or Belarus

 However collaborative research may be submitted and (if accepted) presented by co-authors from other countries.

 If you do not click on the submit button (Step 4 of the abstract submission service), your abstract will be saved in Draft Status.
-You will then be able to review it and submit it later (but only before the deadline).
+You will then be able to review it and submit it later before the deadline.